 - After pressing gently on the seed pod with your thumb, you can get dust-like seeds.

 - Otherwise, take a tea strainer and put all the dried flowers in the sieve.
-Press the flowers against the strainer, and the seeds will easily fall out.
+Press the flowers against the strainer, and the seeds easily fall out.

 - Place the seeds in a paper towel with the help of forceps for later use.